Kaktushose/jda-commands/wiki/docs/interactions/reply.md

         .reply("Are you sure?");
     ```

-The foreign component will use the original [Runtime](../start/runtime.md) just like any other component would.
+The foreign action component will use the original [Runtime](../start/runtime.md) just like any other action component would.
 If no
-instance of the class the component is defined in (_`ButtonHelpers` in the example above_) exists yet,
+instance of the class the action component is defined in (_`ButtonHelpers` in the example above_) exists yet,
 the [Runtime](../start/runtime.md) will create one instance (and store it for potential future method calls).

 ### Lifetime